 Be extra careful any time a potential employer wants you to pay for anything as a part of applying for that job.
 Sometimes it’s legitimate.
 There are employers who expect you to pay for a background check and are legitimate.

-Common Types of Work at Home Scams
+A Guide To Common Types of Work at Home Scams

 Work at home scams go beyond fraudulent job listings.
 These are some common scams you can learn to recognize without contacting them for more information.